 By Ken Norton

 Executive coaching is distinct from advising, consulting, training, or mentoring.
 The differences can be subtle and further complicated because many people who call themselves coaches actually provide one or more of these other services.
+This is especially the case in the product world, where “product coaching” has become quite popular, but has more in common with mentoring or consulting than with coaching as it has traditionally been defined.

 It’s no surprise that many people who contact me are unfamiliar with coaching – unless you’re a Fortune 500 CEO, few of us have encountered it in our professional lives.
 People new to executive coaching often expect to bring questions and hope that their coach will have the answers.
-They are surprised to discover that coaching is precisely the opposite – coaches ask the questions, and clients provide the answers.
+They are surprised to discover that coaching is precisely the opposite – coaches are usually the ones asking the questions, while clients are providing the answers.
 But here’s the good news: when exposed to coaching, most people recognize how much more powerful it can be than advising, consulting, or mentoring and open up to it quickly.
 Like an innovative product, people don’t know to ask for coaching because they don’t know it exists.
 That’s my responsibility – to make sure potential clients understand what executive coaching is all about before they hire me.
 I wrote this article if you’re new to executive coaching to make it easier to understand the differences and make sure it’s what you’re genuinely seeking before you hire a coach.

 To frame the discussion, let’s start by describing what coaching is not: